Ian Youngblood

 The accomplishments he’s had while battling some very serious things at such a young age makes him one of the most fascinating people I know and I’m very proud of the little guy who used to ask me stupid questions like “why would you drink beer if it’s bad for you?”
 Or, “What do you think would happen if I rubbed all this dirt on my face?”

-WHAT NEEDS TO HAPPEN IN 2024 – The next three months will be key to Ian’s future with the Montemar.
+WHAT NEEDED TO HAPPEN IN 2024– The next three months will be key to Ian’s future with the Montemar.
 We all know it’s not always easy to play with new players but we all love it when new friends pick up this wonderful game.
 What we don’t love is playing with somebody who doesn’t understand basic golf etiquette to the point where it distracts from our own rounds.
 My challenge to Ian will be to get out on the golf course, with other people, at least once per week until Idaho, and to also youtube as many videos as possible on proper golf etiquette.
 I’m hoping he becomes one of our guys who shoot 115 without anybody noticing because they do all the little things right.
 That’s the biggest challenge for Ian heading into 2024.
 Now, with that said, he’s got more natural athletic ability than just about all of us.
 A step above that would be to learn etiquette and practice enough to get to a point where he’s taking stabs at rounds around 100.
 Totally possible if he puts the work in and nothing would make me happier.
 That would make him a contender for that jacket.

 ODDS TO WIN – 298-1